t-iffany/pawhub/README.md

 # PawHub

-PawHub is a web application that helps pet owners connect with other pet owners, find local resources for their pets, and learn about different breeds and pet care.
+PawHub is a full-stack web application that helps pet owners connect with other pet owners, find local resources for their pets, and learn about different breeds and pet care.
 This project includes a discussion board, explore page, map page, and a resources section, which includes a breed information page, and a video page.

 ## Tech Stack